 With the approval of the advisor and course instructor, junior- and senior-level students may elect to attempt a maximum of 20 credits outside core, major, or minor requirements, and those courses required for certification, on a pass/no credit basis.
 Courses offered on a pass/no credit only basis may be used at the discretion of the department to meet major or minor requirements.
 Credit and a "P" (pass) grade are granted provided the student has earned the equivalent of a "C" grade or better.
-A "P" grade will have no effect on the grade point average.
+A "P" grade will have no effect on the student's grade point average.
 Students who earn a grade below a "C" will not receive credit for the course and an "NC" (no credit) grade will appear on the transcript.
-"NC" grades will have no effect on the grade point average.
-A student must submit an approved pass/no credit option form to the registrar's office before the end of the Friday of the second week of classes.
+"NC" grades will have no effect on the student must submit an approved pass/no credit option form to the registrar's office before the end of the regular add/drop period.